PrefectHQ/prefect/docs/concepts/results.md

 ## Result types

-Prefect uses the internal `Result` type to capture information about the result attached to a state.
-There are two types of `Result`:
+Prefect uses internal result types to capture information about the result attached to a state.
+The following types exist:

-- `ResultLiteral`
+- `ResultLiteral`: Stores simple values inline.
-- `ResultReference`
+- `ResultReference`: A reference to persisted values.

 All result types include a `get()` method that can be called to return the value of the result.
 This is done behind the scenes when the `result()` method is used on states or futures.